dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

 (e.g., `.tcshrc`, `.bash_profile`, etc) to set an environment variable `CS140E_2024_PATH` to contain where you have your class repository.

+NOTE:
+  - Do not put the class repo in a directory has a space!
+    This will break various things with unclear errors.
+This happened to a few MacOS users.

 E.g., for me, since I'm running `tcsh` I edit my `.tcshrc` file and add:

     setenv CS140E_2024_PATH /home/engler/class/cs140e-24win/